landnthrn/Goat-Spicetify-Setup-for-Spotify-by-landn.thrn/README.md

 **Simple setup guide included of course**

-# HOW TO IMPLEMENT MY SPICETIFY SETUP
+# HOW TO IMPLEMENT THIS SPICETIFY SETUP

 ## IMPORTANT NOTES